This guide describes how to get started and install EJBCA with the provided quick setup script to run locally.

 The script will download WildFly 10 and the MariaDB database connector and install everything, resulting in a usable EJBCA installation.

-Import superadmin.p12 in your web browser and open the EJBCA Administration pages at https://localhost:8443/ejbca/adminweb/.
-The password for importing superadmin.p12 was printed on the last line after running the script.
+Import superadmin.p12 in your web browser using the password printed on the last line after running the script.
+Then open the EJBCA Administration Web at https://localhost:8443/ejbca/adminweb/.

 Feedback and improvements to the ejbca-setup script are appreciated.